 A: It usually isn’t the OS—it’s the drivers.
 Proprietary Windows drivers are often fine-tuned by the manufacturer.
 Using the tools above bridges that gap by manually applying those same optimizations.

-Best Linux Distro for Developers in 2026
+Best Linux VPS Hosting in 2026 (Compared for Developers)

 Maximize Your Savings: A Guide to Smart Home Energy Incentives in the U.S. (2026)